Leeixi/itemboard/README.md

 ## Instructions to run in dev mode

-Make sure you have installed python3, pip3.
-GNU make is optional.
+Make sure you have installed python3, pip3 and GNU make.

 ### Start in development mode
 Create and use virtual environment